BrendanLeeGit/ProbabilityAndAppliedStats/README.md

 Beginning of Semester Histograms is the excel work we did in the very first classes.
 Histograms is for the Binomial and Geometric distribution problems we solved and graphed. output.csv is the CSV file created and read by CSVStuff.
+GitHub report is the one page essay on git workflow.

+Additionally, you may see that GameUnmaker is also a contributor for some of the code.
+That's my other account.
+I had a few issues in the beginning with using the correct account to push my changes.